ZavaruKitsu/Aikashka/README.md

 TTS made using Tinkoff VoiceKit (well, it's really cheap and the voice is REALLY good).

-FFmpeg is not required, because NAudio is better and more stable.

-At the moment, I made it work for Russian language only.

 ### How To

 #### Required